Julia-Nicolas/julia-nicolas.github.io/_pages/teaching.md

   Tutorial sessions focused on reading and discussing research articles, as well as introducing students to document analysis in social science.

+- **[Introduction to Statistics](https://www.ensae.fr/en/courses/475)** (ENSAE Paris, Bachelor's level, Spring 2024) Tutorials for a course on statistical modeling, estimation, and hypothesis testing, with applications to the multiple linear model in econometrics (examples and simulations in economics, finance, and biostatistics